-The sun had just cleared the mountaintop as 24 golfers nervously stood on the 17th at Pebble Beach.
+The sun had just cleared the mountaintop as 24 golfers nervously stood on the 17th tee at Pebble Beach.
 It was 7:30 AM and one – and only one – golfer would advance from this “Sudden Death” playoff to become the 64th, and final player in Match Play portion of the 2018 USGA Amateur Championship.

 Because they were members of this unique group of two dozen golfers, Ben Greve and Ben Sigel will forever be connected like conjoined twins.
 They shared a common experience: The gut wrenching sudden death playoff at Pebble Beach Golf Links in Carmel California where 24 of the best amateur golfers in the world would compete for the lone spot in the field.

-These two Minnesota golfers with great pedigrees had traveled to 17 Mile Drive with hidden hopes of playing in the 2109 Masters.
+These two Minnesota golfers with great pedigrees had traveled to 17 Mile Drive with fantasy hopes of playing in the 2109 Masters.
 (The two finalists at the U.S. Am receive invitations to Augusta.)
 Both Bens played well, but Augusta National will have to wait for another year.

 The Minnesota Ben’s had come to the U.S. Am from different paths.
 Ben Greve, once an aspiring PGA professional, is now a part-time golfer and a full-time insurance executive.
 Ben Sigel, a college sophomore playing golf at the University of Kansas, has his mind set on playing golf on the PGA TOUR.
 Both golfers, who started a month earlier along with 7,463 golfers, had played their way to the top 88 players in the field.
 One more shot would get them to the elite Field of 64.